I PREFER well considered EMAILs over DMs across all platforms.

 BBC Exclusives for a 1st radio play, ahead of release online, or on sites like iTunes and YouTube, are very much encouraged, and will be considered for the prestigious Track Of The Week and/or Raaga of the week spotlight segments on the show, where appropriate – if your song has a Classical base with Raaga(s), please inform me of the Raaga, and the ethos behind the track.

 Labelling the music in this format in the audio file itself, is encouraged with no punctuation:

 Song name Musician Name, Composer Producer Name, Album EP Film Name, Lamguage, Record label, Year Country or city of origin.wav or mp3

 Poison By Jegz Producer Jegz ENGLISH 2019 East London, RnB infused Trap.wav

 If you use WeTransfer, do be aware that files expire within a week so do check the expiry date when submitting, and Google drive is preferred – please make sure you give my email address access to your folder, and alas, DropBox doesn’t seem to work too well for submissions.

-In 2018, I played nearly 1000 brand new tracks, over 50 weeks, and 2 best of 2018 specials, based on those 1000 songs and interviews over the course of the year, so it is a huge process to curate this show.
+In 2017 and 2018, I played nearly 1000 brand new tracks, over 50 weeks, and 2 best of 2018 specials, based on those 1000 songs and interviews over the course of the year, so it is a huge process to curate this show.
 Your co-operation with the above, will be most appreciated.